International inequality: International wealth distribution

 Between 1820 and 2000, global income inequality increased with almost 50%.
 However, this change occurred mostly before 1950.
 Afterwards, the level of inequality remained mostly stable.
 It is important to differentiate between between-country inequality, which was the driving force for this pattern, and within country inequality, which remained largely constant.

 Global income inequality peaked approximately in the 1970s, when world income was distributed bimodally into "rich" and "poor" countries with little overlap.
 Since then, inequality has been rapidly decreasing, and this trend seems to be accelerating.
 Income distribution is now unimodal, with most people living in middle-income countries.

 As of 2000, a study by the World Institute for Development Economics Research at United Nations University found that the richest 1% of adults owned 40% of global assets, and that the richest 10% of adults accounted for 85% of the world total.
 The bottom half of the world adult population owned barely 1% of global wealth.
 Oxfam International reported that the richest 1 percent of people owned 48 percent of global wealth As of 2013, and would own more than half of global wealth by 2016.
 In 2014, Oxfam reported that the 85 wealthiest individuals in the world had a combined wealth equal to that of the bottom half of the world's population, or about 3.5 billion people.

-As of 2001, the major component of the world's income inequality (the global Gini coefficient) was comprised by two groups of countries (called the "twin peaks" by Quah [1997]).
+As of 2001, the major component of the world's income inequality (the global Gini coefficient) comprised two groups of countries (called the "twin peaks" by Quah [1997]).
 The first group has 13% of the world's population and receives 45% of the world's PPP income.
 This group includes the United States, Japan, Germany, the United Kingdom, France, Australia and Canada, and comprises 500 million people with an annual income level over 11,500 PPP$.
 The second group has 42% of the world's population and receives only 9% of the world PPP income.
 This group includes India, Indonesia and rural China, and comprises 2.1 billion people with an income level under 1,000 PPP$.

 In terms of between country inequality, between 1820 and 2000, Latin America, Africa and the middle east almost always had a higher average Gini coefficient than Europe, implying a higher level of inequality.
 Asia was usually below average.

 As of 2017, over 70% of the world's adults had under $10,000 in wealth.
 Only 0.7% of the world had one million dollars or more in wealth, but this number is increasing.
 As of 2008, there were 1,125 billionaires (in US dollars) who owned $4.4 trillion in assets.
 As of 2006, the total value of global assets was about $125 trillion.

 The evolution of the income gap between poor and rich countries is related to convergence.
 Convergence can be defined as "the tendency for poorer countries to grow faster than richer ones and, hence, for their levels of income to converge".